Need further assistance?

 The San Siro stadium is divided into sectors identified by tiers (First, Second, and Third) and numbered entrances that face the different perimeter areas of the stadium.

 Parking at San Siro therefore requires a minimum of planning, especially on days when the stadium hosts Serie A matches, Champions League games, or major concerts.
-The area of Piazzale Angelo Moratti, where the Meazza stadium is located, is characterized by large spaces but also by traffic patterns that change significantly based on expected attendance.
+The area of Piazzale Angelo Moratti, where the Meazza is located, is characterized by large spaces but also by traffic patterns that change significantly based on expected attendance.

-Finding your way among access points, traffic directions, and available parking allows you to save time and reduce the stress of arriving at the stadium.
+Knowing how to navigate between access points, traffic directions, and available parking allows you to save time and reduce the stress of arriving at the stadium.

 Official parking areas are centrally managed during sporting and musical events, with opening times that vary according to expected attendance.
 The areas are marked and defined, designed to ensure an orderly flow of entry and exit.